Definition of Available for Sale of Securities

 Available for Sale for Securities in Banks

 As the bank has to maintain the liquidity per different norms, varies from country to country, the banks invest in short-term securities to earn profit and maintain the liquidity, i.e., sell the securities at any time.
-The common examples of available for sale securities in banks are Commercial paper, corporate debt securities, demand deposits, certificates of deposit, demand loans given, etc. In banking accounting also, these type of securities is to be shown separately.
+Banks commonly offer for sale securities such as commercial paper, corporate debt securities, demand deposits, certificates of deposit, and demand loans.
+In banking accounting, these types of securities should be presented separately.

 Available for Sale for Securities vs Trading Securities